Help us improve your experience.

 • You cannot configure both suggester and partner roles.
 When ADVPN is enabled on a gateway, you cannot disable both suggester and partner roles on the gateway.

-• As mentioned previously, you cannot create a shortcut between partners that are both behind NAT devices.
-The suggester can initiate a shortcut exchange if only one of the partners is behind a NAT device or if no partners are behind NAT devices.
+• You cannot create a shortcut between partners that are both behind NAT devices.
+The suggester can initiate a shortcut exchange only if one of the partners is behind a NAT device or if no partners are behind NAT devices.

 • For configuration changes on the partner, such as enable, disable or role change, the iked: